CIS565-Fall-2023/Project3-CUDA-Path-Tracer/README.md

 ![](./img/vase1.png)
 #### Open Image AI denoiser

+As you can see that the above images are still noisy and not clear enough.
+And if the scene is complex and consists thousands of points and faces, you will end up into a situation that noise is eliminated slowly even if rendering for a relative long time.
+It can be anticipated that the marginal benefit of reducing noise use native monte carlo path tracing will be less and less.
+To improve the quality of the image, I use open image AI denoiser to denoise the image.
+The results are pretty good even if the spp is low.
+The result is shown below.
 ![](./img/OIMD.png)

 The above two pictures are basically the same scene and you can easily find the outcome applied with open image AI denoiser is much clearear than the one without denoiser.

 Here I use first hit intersection to act as the albedo and normal filter of the pixel.
+Multiple filters have been added to the denoiser to improve the quality of the denoised image.
+The filters are listed below.

+- albedo filter
+- normal filter
+- basic(color/beauty) filter

+Toggle `IMAGE_DENOISE` in the `main.cpp` to enable/disable the Open Image AI denoiser.

 #### Performance Analysis